RanjithGS-3443/my-project/README.md

 # helppai

-A full-featured ChatGPT clone built with React, Node.js, and Firebase.
+A full-featured helppai built with React, Node.js, and Firebase.

 ## Features